department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-the-design-system.md

 ## Suggest a component
 Anyone can suggest a new component.
-We currently keep a list of suggestions in the backlog.
-(LINK)
+We currently keep a list of suggestions in the design system backlog.

-Follow these 5 steps to suggest a component for the Design System.
+Follow these 5 steps to suggest a component for the design system.

-### 1. Check the DST backlog
+### 1. Check the design system backlog
-Check the backlog to see if your idea has already been suggested.
+Check the [backlog](https://design.va.gov/documentation/backlog) to see if your idea has already been suggested.
+Take a look at the "proposed" category.
-If your idea is in the backlog, check the status.
-- If the status is To Do, go to the GitHub issue to read more information.
-- If the status is In Progress, go to the GitHub issue to find out more.
-- If the status is Experimental, you can see the current version in the Experimental section.

 If you do not see your idea in the backlog at all go to step 2.

 ### 2. Fill out a request
-Fill out a ‘suggest a component ticket’ (LINK).
+Fill out a [Experimental Design System request ticket] (https://github.com/department-of-veterans-affairs/vets-design-system-documentation/issues/new?assignees=&labels=&template=experimental_design_request.md).
 You will need to provide justification for this new component and any artifacts you might want to include.

 ### 3. Present to Design System Council
 You will present your work to the Design System Council at an upcoming meeting.